 This is the key point at the heart of the book and of really doing anything well.
 Focus means staying in the present.
 Most of our suffering takes place when we allow our minds to imagine the future or dwell over the past.
 When a great tennis player is there in the moment, he stops caring about the plays that lie in the future.

-Timothy devotes the last part of the book on reflecting what the inner game means outside of tennis.
+Gallwey devotes the last part of the book to reflecting on what the inner game means outside of tennis.
 He argues that every human activity – whether it’s wealth-seeking, education, reputation, or friendships – involves both external and inner obstacles.
 And while the external obstacles can vary much, the inner obstacle remains the same: the tendency to worry, to regret, to self-doubt, and to self-criticize.

 In order to master the inner game, we must keep judgment at bay, trust our natural learning capabilities, and focus on the present.
 It requires effort to get there.
 But it’s beautifully effortless at the same time.